-If marketing generic drugs is approved by either February 15 or August 15, an application for listing of such generic drugs must be made by March 10 or September 10, respectively.53 Such generic drugs are normally listed in the Drug Price Standard in June and December, respectively.
+If marketing generic drugs is approved by either February 15 or August 15, an application for listing of such generic drugs must be made by March 10 or September 10, respectively.58 Such generic drugs are normally listed in the Drug Price Standard in June and December, respectively.

-Decision regarding the drug price for pharmaceuticals newly listed in the Drug Price Standard
+Decision regarding the Drug Price for Pharmaceuticals newly listed in the Drug Price Standard

 In case there is any drug listed in the Drug Price Standard similar to the New Pharmaceuticals newly listed therein, the Similar Efficacy Comparison Method shall be used to determine the Drug Price of such pharmaceuticals.
-If such pharmaceuticals lack novelty, the Correction Premiums described below shall not be added, and the Foreign Price Adjustment shall not be made.
+If such pharmaceuticals lack novelty, the Correction Premiums described below shall not be added and the Foreign Price Adjustment shall not be made.
 If such pharmaceuticals are novel, the Correction Premiums, such as the Breakthrough Premium, the Usefulness Premium, Premium for Orphan Drugs and Drugs in Small Markets, the Pediatric Premium and the Premium for the Precursor Designation Scheme described above, if any, shall be applied, and the Foreign Price Adjustment shall be made.
 Finally, the Inter-specification Adjustment shall be applied in order to equalise the ratio of the Drug Price and the active components of such pharmaceuticals and that of similar drugs.

 In case there is no drug listed in the Drug Price Standard similar to the New Pharmaceuticals newly listed therein, the Cost Accounting System shall be used to determine the price of such pharmaceuticals.
-Then, the Foreign Price Adjustment shall be applied.
+Then, the Correction Premiums, such as the Breakthrough Premium, the Usefulness Premium, Premium for Orphan Drugs and Drugs in Small Markets, the Pediatric Premium and the Premium for the Precursor Designation Scheme described above, if any, shall be applied, and the Foreign Price Adjustment shall be applied.

-In case there is no generic drug listed in the Drug Price Standard similar to the generic drug newly listed therein, the Drug Price of such generic drug shall be basically 50% of that of the New Pharmaceuticals.
-If such generic drug is a biosimilar, its Drug Price shall be basically 70% thereof, and may be increased by up to 10% depending on sufficiency of the clinical testing.
+In case there is no generic drug listed in the Drug Price Standard similar to the generic drug newly listed therein, the Drug Price of such generic drug shall be basically 50% of the New Pharmaceuticals.
+If such generic drug is a biosimilar, its Drug Price shall be basically 70% thereof and may be increased by up to 10% depending on sufficiency of the clinical testing.
 In case such generic drug is an oral medicine and more than 10 of the same generic drugs are newly listed in the Drug Price Standard at the same time, the percentage shall be reduced by 10%.

 In case there is any generic drug listed in the Drug Price Standard that is identical to the generic drug newly listed in the Drug Price Standard, the Drug Price of such generic drug shall be the same as such identical generic drug.
-In case that is any generic drug listed in the Drug Price Standard similar to the generic drug newly listed in the Drug Price Standard, the Drug Price of such generic drug shall be the same as such similar generic drug, and the Inter-specification Adjustment shall be applied in order to equalise the ratio of the Drug Price and the active components of such generic drug and that of such similar generic drug.
+In case that is any generic drug listed in the Drug Price Standard similar to the generic drug newly listed in the Drug Price Standard, the Drug Price of such generic drug shall be the same as such similar generic drug and the Inter-specification Adjustment shall be applied in order to equalise the ratio of the Drug Price and the active components of such generic drug and that of such similar generic drug.